argonne-lcf/user-guides/docs/polaris/compiling-and-linking/llvm-compilers-polaris.md

 # LLVM Compilers on Polaris

 This page is not about LLVM-based Cray Compiling Environment (CCE) compilers from `PrgEnv-cray` but about open source LLVM compilers.
-If LLVM compilers are needed without MPI support, simply load the `llvm` or `oneapi` module.
+If LLVM compilers are needed without MPI support, simply load the `llvm` module.

 Cray Programming Environment does not offer LLVM compiler support.
 Thus cc/CC/ftn compiler wrappers using LLVM compilers currently are not available.